Dive into the details of cocktail attire for men, a common dress code for weddings and special events.

 Cocktail Attire Definition

 Cocktail attire is all about individuality.
-While some dress codes focus on specific garments (black ties for black tie), cocktail attire for men is a little more nuanced—a mindset more than anything (and that mindset is “I must celebrate”).
-While it takes a little more effort than the other dress codes, choosing cocktail attire doesn’t have to be like choosing a college major.
+While some dress codes focus on specific garments (for example, tuxedos for black tie), cocktail attire for men is a little more nuanced.
+While it arguably requires more effort than the other dress codes, choosing cocktail attire doesn’t have to be like choosing a college major.

 If you’re familiar with some of the other dress codes, cocktail attire sits between business attire and black tie optional—somewhat formal, but not stuffy.
 Actually, men can have more fun with cocktail attire than with those “color by numbers” dress codes like black tie, because you get to show a little more of your own style.

 Wedding Cocktail Attire for Men

 Let’s say you get an invite to a wedding requesting cocktail attire.
 Unless you definitely know this couple wants to see some high-fashion realness, your outfit—in this case—should be on the conservative side.
 That means a dark suit, a patterned necktie (or bow tie if that’s your thing), pocket square and dress shirt with some dress shoes.

 Charcoal or navy suits fit the traditional approach to cocktail attire.
 These low-key classics make it unlikely you’ll step on any toes as a guest (don’t steal the wedding party’s thunder), and almost any shirt or accessory looks great with these staples.